kassko/data-mapper/README.md

-# PHP 8.1+ Data Mapper Library
+# Data Mapper

-A minimal PHP 8.1+ data-mapper library with lazy loading, attributes, and PSR-11 container integration.
+A powerful PHP 8.1+ library for mapping and hydrating data objects with lazy loading, expression language, and advanced features.

 ## Origin